bensheldon/broadbandusa-scraper/readme.md

 BroadbandUSA App Parser
 ======================

 This tool, `parse.py`, converts the BroadbandUSA.gov online application database into a more easily analyzable Tab-Separate-Value file that can be easily imported into Excel.

+BroadbandUSA is the online portal to apply for broadband funding under the American Recovery and Reinvestment Act of 2009.
+Summaries of applications that were submitted, as well as applications that were funded and the amounts of funding are available online in a cruddy html table.
+This parse liberates that data.

 How to use it
 -------------